 Guzelyurt 30 € night.
 Spectacular view, charming hotel, excellent breakfast, but a little hidden with uncomfortable parking.

 Göreme 45€ night.
-Charming hotel, no rumors, excellent terrace, and breakfast.
+A charming hotel, no rumors, excellent terrace, and breakfast.